 Peer Navigation Services help individuals and their family members find the support, information, services, treatment facilities, providers and/or other resources that best meet their current behavioral health needs.

-Peer Navigation Services are provided by Certified Peer Support Specialists or Certified Family Peer Support Specialists.
-These are individuals who have the lived experience of having a behavioral health condition and/or a family member who has the lived experience of supporting an individual with a behavioral health condition.
-Certified Peer Support Specialists and Certified Family Peer Support Specialists These individuals are trained and certified in professional ethics and standards for providing peer support.
+Peer Navigation Services are provided by Certified Peer Support Specialists or Certified Family Peer Support Specialists who have the lived experience of having a behavioral health condition and/or a family member who has the lived experience of supporting an individual with a behavioral health condition.
+These individuals are trained and certified in professional ethics and standards for providing peer support.

 How does someone access this service?

-Individuals and their family members may access Peer Navigation Services by calling or texting 435.776.HELP or by emailing [email protected].
+Individuals and their family members may access Peer Navigation Services by calling or texting 435.776.HELP (4357) or by emailing [email protected].
 We will respond to you within two business days.

 Is there a cost for this service?